 Haw Khao Padap Din, or 'Day of the Dead', (8 August) is celebrated on the 15th day of the waning moon in August each year in Laos.
 This festival is devoted to remembering and paying respect to the dead.
 Many cremations take place during this time, and gifts are presented to the 'Sangha' so that monks will chant on behalf of the deceased.
 The day is also marked by boat races on the Nam Khan River, as well as a trade fair in Luang Prabang.

 Shoton, also known as the 'Tibetan Yogurt Festival' (8 – 14 August), is one of the most popular Tibetan festivals and celebrates the eating of yogurt.
-During the festival there are celebrations taking place in the streets, squares and monasteries in Lhasa.
+During the festival, there are celebrations taking place in the streets, squares and monasteries in Lhasa.
 The residents of Lhasa will gather in the park and celebrate by eating yoghurt and watching operas.
-Or visit Ziyuan Water Lantern and Song Festival while in Guilin.
+Or visit the Ziyuan Water Lantern and Song Festival while in Guilin.
 Held in Ziyuan County, it is one of the most popular festivals for a local day tour.

 Shwe Kyun Pin Festival (10 – 15 August) is held annually in Mandalay, Myanmar.
 After the harvest, hundreds of farmers wearing colourful dresses travel with beautifully decorated bullock carts to the Myatheindan Pagoda.
 During the festival, mediums perform Nat Dances to bring a good harvest for next year.
 Later in the month, the Taung Pyone Festival (15 – 22 August) sees offerings and dances accompany the inflow of merchants and constant arrival of pilgrims to Mandalay, while the intensive use of loudspeakers continues day and night.